-The main objective of my research work is to quantify and limit the risk of soil, vegetables and water pollution from the re-use of organic matter (liquid manure, compost, sewage sludge, etc.) in agriculture.
+The main objective of my research work is to quantify and limit the risk of soil, vegetables and water pollution from the reuse of organic matter (liquid manure, compost, sewage sludge, etc.) and wastewater in agriculture.

 The approach taken is on a variety of scales and consists of: